Rayene9052/darkest-hour-ctf-writeups/Crypto/Guesser/Guesser.md

 ## Author : Nedim
 And we're giving a python file

-The remote service updates a cumulative score after each guess.
-This score is updated by multiplying by a product based on differences between the secret letters (converted into m
 ## **Overview**

 This challenge involves a remote server running a word-guessing game on `3.250.32.255:2031`.
 The objective is to deduce a secret six-letter word using a mathematical scoring system based on modular arithmetic (mod 29).
 The score after each guess provides indirect information about the word, which we can extract using a carefully crafted approach.